check-spelling-sandbox/hazelcast/docs/design/cluster/03-split-brain-recovery-improvements.md

 endpoint to fetch the current member list from the member and POST request for updating the member (note that in Hazelcast we're always using HTTP POST requests for updating different elements so I followed that convention).
-API documention for this request is as follow (example request/response for this endpoint):
+API documentation for this request is as follow (example request/response for this endpoint):

 Request the fetch current member list in the join config: